rkoonireddy/exist_2023/README.md

 # exist_2023
-sEXIST task for CEFR 2023
+sEXIST task for CLEF 2023

 This repository contains code to use EXIST2023 task from CLEF.

 More information about the task can be found here: